hillaper/Rela2x/README.md

 For detailed information on the functions and classes of Rela²x, refer to the documentation directly in `rela2x.py`.

 ## Installation from PyPI
-Rela²x is available from the Python Package Index (PyPI) repository:
+Rela²x version 0.0.1 is available from the Python Package Index (PyPI) repository:

    ```python
    pip install rela2x
    ```

 ## Installation from source
-To install the version from GitHub manually:
+To install the current version 0.0.2 from GitHub manually:

 1. Ensure the `build` module is installed: